HMS Ocean (1898): Service history

-Pre-World War I
+Pre-First World War

 HMS Ocean was laid down at Devonport Dockyard on 15 December 1897, and was the first large armoured ship built at Devonport.
 She was launched on 5 July 1898, when she was christened by Princess Louise, Marchioness of Lorne in the presence of the Lords of the Admiralty.
 Completed in early 1900, Ocean was commissioned at Devonport on 20 February 1900 by Captain Assheton Curzon-Howe for service with the Mediterranean Fleet.
 After a commissioning trial, she left Devonport on 13 March, and arrived at Gibraltar four days later, where she relieved Hood.
 She served in the Mediterranean Fleet until January 1901, when she was transferred to the China Station in response to the Boxer Uprising.
 Captain Richard William White was appointed in command in late August 1901.
 The following year she was reported to visit Port Lazaref (on the Korean peninsula) in October 1902, but she suffered damage in a typhoon, and then underwent a refit that lasted into 1903.

 When the United Kingdom and Japan ratified a treaty of alliance in 1905, the Royal Navy reduced its China Station presence and recalled all battleships from the station.
 As a result, Ocean and battleship Centurion left Hong Kong in company on 7 June 1905 and called at Singapore, where they rendezvoused with Ocean's sister ships Albion and Vengeance.
 The four battleships departed Singapore on 20 June 1905 and steamed home together, arriving at Plymouth on 2 August 1905.
 Ocean went into reserve at Chatham Dockyard.Ocean returned to full commission on 2 January 1906 to serve in the Channel Fleet, undergoing refits at Chatham from January–March 1907 and from April–June 1908.
 On 2 June 1908, Ocean recommissioned for duty in the Mediterranean Fleet, undergoing a refit at Malta in 1908–1909, during which she received fire control equipment.
 Ocean transferred to the 4th Division of the new Home Fleet on 16 February 1910.
 She underwent refits at Chatham in 1910 and 1911–1912.
 In 1913–1914, she was stationed at Pembroke Dock, Wales, as part of the 3rd Fleet.